-In this work, we propose PACMANN which uses the gradient of the squared residual as guiding information in combination with established optimization algorithms to gradually move collocation points toward areas of high residuals; see Algorithm \ref{alg:Point_Marching_Adaptive_Collocation_Method} and Figure \ref{fig:Point_Marching_Adaptive_Collocation_Method_visual_description}.
-This method turns collocation point resampling into a maximization problem.
-Training the model parameters $\boldsymbol{\theta}$ can thus be formulated as the following min-max problem
+In this work, we propose the \emph{Point Adaptive Collocation Method for Artificial Neural Networks}, which uses the gradient of the squared residual as guiding information to gradually move collocation points toward areas of high residuals; see~\Cref{alg:Point_Marching_Adaptive_Collocation_Method} and~\Cref{fig:Point_Marching_Adaptive_Collocation_Method_visual_description}.
+In particular, instead of the minimization problem in~\Cref{eq:minimization_problem}, we consider the following min-max problem for training the model parameters $\boldsymbol{\theta}$:

-Where only the collocation points are moved, while points such as those sampled along the boundary are fixed in place throughout training.
+Here, only the collocation points $X_r = \{ (\boldsymbol{x}_{r}^i, t_{r}^i) \}_{i=1}^{N_{r}}$ are moved, while points such as those sampled along the boundary are fixed in place throughout training.
 This approach ensures that a sufficient number of points are placed along the initial and boundary conditions to accurately compute the respective loss terms.

+\begin{remark} The min-max formulation for the residual loss $\mathcal{L}_{r}$ in~\Cref{eq:min_max} can also be interpreted as optimizing the supremum norm in $\mathcal{D}$.
+In our numerical experiments, the neural network function will be smooth, due to the use of the hyperbolic activation function, such that the maximum exists in $\mathcal{D}$.
+Then, we obviously have that

+where we have omitted the dependence on the neural network parameters $\theta$ for the sake of brevity.
+In practice, since we never actually attain the maximum, the loss will be significantly lower than the supremum norm, due to the averaging across $\mathcal{D}$. \end{remark}

-First, $N_r$ collocation points are sampled using a uniform sampling method, such as an equispaced uniform grid or the Hammersley sequence \cite{Hammersley1964MonteMethods}.
-The PINN is then trained on this set of collocation points for a number of iterations determined by the resampling period $P$.
-Next, training is stopped and the gradients of the squared residual $r^2(\boldsymbol{x},t)$ with respect to the input coordinates, given by $\nabla_{\boldsymbol{x}} r^2(\boldsymbol{x},t)$ and $\frac{\partial}{\partial t} r^2(\boldsymbol{x}, t)$, are determined for each collocation point $\left( \boldsymbol{x}, t \right)$.
-The collocation points are subsequently moved in the direction of increasing residual based on the direction and magnitude of the residual gradient, as described by
+In the PACMANN algorithm, $N_r$ collocation points are first sampled using a uniform sampling method, such as an equispaced uniform grid or the Hammersley sequence \cite[pp.~31--36]{Hammersley1964MonteMethods}.
+The PINN is then trained on this set of collocation points for a number of $P$ iterations.
+The number $P$ is a hyperparameter of the method determining the \emph{resampling period}, that is, the period after which the collocation points are resampled.
+Next, the training iteration is paused and the gradients of the squared residual $r^2(\boldsymbol{x},t)$ with respect to the input coordinates, given by $\nabla_{\boldsymbol{x}} r^2(\boldsymbol{x},t)$ and $\frac{\partial}{\partial t} r^2(\boldsymbol{x}, t)$, are determined for each collocation point $\left( \boldsymbol{x}, t \right) \in \boldsymbol{X}_r$.
+The collocation points are subsequently moved in the direction of increasing residual based on